joesan/joesan-me/content/posts/infra/git-upstream-origin-fork.md

 git fetch upstream && git diff remotes/upstream/master master > changes.diff
 ```

 If there are no changes, then the diff file should be empty.
+You could combine all that in a script.
 That's it!